 8 oz Velveeta Cheese

-Whisk together milk, eggs, salt and pepper.
-Heat oil or butter in a saute pan.
-Pour eggs in pan.
-Let the mixture sit for a minute until the bottom starts to set and then use heat resistant spatula to push eggs edges to the center.
+- Heat oil or butter in a saute pan.
+Pour eggs in the pan.
+Let the mixture sit for a minute until the bottom starts to set, and then use heat heat-resistant spatula to push the egg edges to the center.
 Tilt the pan to let runny eggs get to the edges of the pan.
-I added in the ham at this time.
-Keep repeating until there is no liquid left.
-There you have the perfect scrambled eggs.

-Slice the Velveeta Cheese to about 1/4 inch thickness.
+- Slice the Velveeta Cheese to about 1/4 inch thickness.
 I cut 15 pieces and laid them out on top of the dough as pictured above.
-Make sure to leave a one inch border of dough around the cheese.
-Add your egg and ham mixture evenly on top of cheese and dough, keeping the one inch border free of your mixture.
+Make sure to leave a one-inch border of dough around the cheese.

 This is how it looks as it comes out of the oven.
 Yummy!